Three people, including two from a banned Islamist organization, have been arrested

 Numerous secularists or members of minority religions have been attacked in Bangladesh

 Bangladeshi police have arrested three people in connection with a religiously motivated attack on a Hindu priest and a devotee in the north of the country, a police official tells CNN.

-The priest was killed and the devotee wounded Sunday in the latest attack on minority religious figures in the predominantly Muslim nation.
+A Hindu priest was killed and a devotee injured in northern Bangladesh on Sunday in the latest attack on minority religious figures in the predominantly Muslim nation.

 Two of those arrested are activists in the outlawed Islamist organization Jamaatul Mujahedin Bangladesh, Police Inspector Muhammad Babul Akhter said.
 The other is a member of Jamaat-e-Islami, the country’s largest Islamic political party.

 They have been charged with murder and possession of weapons.

 The 50-year-old Hindu priest was attacked by two assailants in a temple in Bangladesh’s northern district of Panchagarh on Sunday morning, Panchagarh district police chief Giasuddin Ahmed said.

 The attackers approached on a motorcycle, hurling grenades and firing bullets at the temple, before slitting the priest’s throat and fleeing, Ahmed said.

 Police had recently ramped up security in Hindu temples and centers in the district after receiving anonymous threats, Ahmed said.

 Islamist group targets minorities